Ep 267 | The Failed 'Assassination' of Katie Hopkins | The Glenn Beck Podcast

 I'm watching

-the true insanity happening happening in England.
+the true insanity happening in England.
+Insanity.

 You're arresting comedians?